bhaveshwadhwani/CarND-Traffic-Sign-Classifier-Project/writeup.md

 **Layer 4: Fully Connected (Logits).** This should have 43 outputs.

+Architechture Daigram :
+---
+Here is diagram of architecture used in this project .
+It is modified LeNet architecture which is based on LeNet architecture which was designed was Yann LeCun in late 1980's .
+You can get a breif overview over [here](http://yann.lecun.com/exdb/lenet/)

+![Architechture Diagram][image12]

+Here we have original Lenet architecture .

+![LeNet_OriginalArchitechture Diagram][image13]

 ### Output
 Return the result of the fully connected layer.